pmetzger/simh-docs/docs/ka10_doc.md

 were cheaper then the KL10 devices.

 The original operating system for the PDP-6/PDP-10 was just called "Monitor".
 It was designed to fit into 6K words.
-Around the 3rd release swapping was added.
+Around the third release swapping was added.
 The sixth release saw the addition of virtual memory.
 Around the fourth release it was given the name "TOPS-10".
 Around this time BBN was working on a paging system and